boyter/boyter.org/content/posts/did-i-just-get-buster-scrugged.md

 Nice.
 Note we are still counting more files than mezura here (~86,000 to ~67,000), so the above is not an equal amount of work.
 However we are now running in half the time we were before.

-Running on my M1 Macbook Air, gives the following result of the new `scc` compared to the old one against my general projects directory.
+Running on my M1 MacBook Air gives the following result of the new `scc` compared to the old one against my general projects directory.

 ```
 $ hyperfine './scc ../' 'scc ../'